Business Loans for Physical Fitness Center

 Business Loans for Gyms & Physical Fitness Centers

 Are you a fitness enthusiast who follows all the latest trends?
 Maybe you have been practicing yoga for ten years and dream of one day leading your own class.
 If you want to turn your passion for fitness into a business, you might have thought of opening a small gym or studio.
 Or maybe you already own a gym or studio, and all your machines and classes are full.
 It’s time to expand.

 The options for entering or expanding in the fitness industry are almost endless.
 You can lease a small space and buying equipment, purchase a franchise, or open a new site.
 Existing gym owners who want to grow their business can open another location or try to generate more revenue in their current place.

 At Shield Funding we make the process easy to apply online and receive business funding for physical fitness entrepreneurs.
 You can get started in just a few clicks.
-Below is a list of the requirements to get approved for business funding with our most basic program.
-There may be additional factors that are considered, meeting these three requirements though gives you a very high chance of having your application approved.

 What Do I Need to Qualify?